sbuenker/florita/installation.md

 ## Run the Notebooks

-Next, head over to notebooks folder and read or run the notebooks that pique your interests.
+Next, head over to notebooks folder and read or run the notebooks that pique your interest.